Bahai Library Online

 • Shaykh Muhammad-Baqir; Wolf; Najafabad upheaval; - Upheavals; Najaf, Iranabad, Iran; Isfahan, Iran; Tehran, Iran; Iran

-1864 27 Mar Birth of A. L. M. Nicolas (pen name of Louis Alphonse Daniel Nicolas), who later became an important European scholar on the life and teachings of the Báb, in Rasht.
+Birth of A. L. M. Nicolas (pen name of Louis Alphonse Daniel Nicolas), who later became an important European scholar on the life and teachings of the Báb, in Rasht.
 [BBR516] A.L.M.
-Nicolas; Births and deaths; Rasht, Iran; Iran; Europe
+Nicolas; - Births and deaths; Rasht, Iran; Iran; - Europe

-1864 Circa.
-1864 Bahá'u'lláh revealed the Suriy-i- 'Ibad (Tablet of the Servants) for Siyyid Mihdíy-i-Dahájí Ismu'lláh, who, at that time, was the custodian of the Most Great House in Baghdad.
+Bahá'u'lláh revealed the Suriy-i- 'Ibad (Tablet of the Servants) for Siyyid Mihdíy-i-Dahájí Ismu'lláh, who, at that time, was the custodian of the Most Great House in Baghdad.

 In it the urges him to live a pious life, to cleanse his heart from the defilement of the world, and to become detached from his own self and all created things.
 Bahá'u'lláh extols His own Essence, and states that for many years He had revealed the Words of God in great profusion while hiding His glory behind many veils of concealment.
 When the appointed hour had struck, however, He unveiled His exalted station and shed an infinitesimal measure of the light of His countenance upon all created things.
 As a result of this outpouring, the Concourse on high and the chosen ones of God were awestruck and dumbfounded.
 [RoB2p274]

-• The title Ismu'lláhu'l-Mihdí (The Name of God, the Guide) had been conferred upon the siyyid by Bahá'u'lláh but after His passing he became a Covenant-breaker and became know as Takhthe-Kanah-si (Bedbug) because of his stubborn personality.
+• The title Ismu'lláhu'l-Mihdí (The Name of God, the Guide) had been conferred upon the siyyid by Bahá'u'lláh but after His passing he became a Covenant-breaker and became known as Takhthe-Kanah-si (Bedbug) because of his stubborn personality.
 [MMoB720]

-1864 (In the year) Birth of Mírzá Hádí Shírází, the father of Shoghi Effendi, in Shíráz.
-Mírzá Hadi Shirazi; Shoghi Effendi, Family of; Births and deaths; Shíráz, Iran; Iran
+Birth of Mírzá Hádí Shírází, the father of Shoghi Effendi, in Shíráz.
+Mírzá Hadi Shirazi; Shoghi Effendi, Family of; - Births and deaths; Shíráz, Iran; Iran

-1864 (or early in the sojourn in Edirne) 'Abdu'l-Bahá wrote the Sharh-i Kuntu Kanzan Makhfiyan, the commentary on the well-known Islamic tradition 'I was a Hidden Treasure …' for 'Alí Shawkat Páshá.
+'Abdu'l-Bahá wrote the Sharh-i Kuntu Kanzan Makhfiyan, the commentary on the well-known Islamic tradition 'I was a Hidden Treasure …' for 'Alí Shawkat Páshá.

 • See Commentary on the Islamic Tradition "I Was a Hidden Treasure..." by Abdu'l-Bahá translated by Moojan Momen.
 In the article, he refers to another provisional translation done by Baharieh Ma'ani in collaboration with Hooper Dunbar.